Loader gif

 How to report your unemployment income

 Any unemployment compensation you received in 2020 can be reported under the income section on your federal tax return.
-Before getting started, you should receive Form 1099-G, Certain Government Payments, is issued by your state’s unemployment office and tells you how much you received in unemployment income.
+Before getting started, you should receive -G, Certain Government Payments, is issued by your state’s unemployment office and tells you how much you received in unemployment income.
 The amount of unemployment income you received is reported in Box 1 and any federal tax withheld is reported in Box 4.
 State tax withheld is reported in Box 11.

 Keep that form for your records, and make sure it matches your own records.
 That is the dollar amount you need to report on your tax return under the income section.
 Unemployment income is reported on Schedule 1 of your federal tax return in the Additional Income section.
 The total amount is then carried forward to your main Form 1040.